Tennessee Labor Laws Guide

 Your team can track work time personally via the web or mobile app, or you can set up a time clock kiosk from which employees can clock in and out.

-Another handy feature that Clockify has is a Time off feature.
+Another handy feature that Clockify has is time off.
 With this feature, employees can easily take time off, and you can always see who is available and when.

 Moreover, you can see the total number of accrued leave days for each employee and stay compliant with all the current labor laws in Tennessee.